vberlier/mcwiki/README.md

 ## Introduction

-Minecraft-related tooling often needs to refer to the Minecraft wiki to properly implement all kinds of structured data.
-This project is an attempt to use the Minecraft wiki as a single source of truth for code generators.
-It allows you to locate and extract the information you're interested in as structured python objects.
+The Minecraft Wiki is a well-maintained source of information but is a bit too organic to be used as anything more than a reference.
+This project tries its best to make it possible to locate and extract the information you're interested in and use it as a programmatic source of truth for developing Minecraft-related tooling.

 ### Features